CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Schema

 \subsection{Scenarios}

-Given a dataset with a train/test split, and a cleaning method, we can have different model performance depending on where the cleaning is performed.
-Table~\ref{approach} shows the four cases: Case A represents a model built using the original dirty training set and tested on the original dirty test set; Case B represents a model built using the original dirty training set and tested on the cleaned test set; Case C represents a model built using the cleaned training set and tested on the original dirty test set; and Case D represents a model built using the cleaned training set and tested on the cleaned test set.
-Our goal is compare two of them to evaluate how cleaning affects model performance, and a chosen comparison between two cases is what we call a scenario in Table~\ref{dcml_schema} (e.g., ``BD'' is a scenario).
-Do we then have a total of $C^{2}_{4} = 6$ scenarios?
-The answer is no, and in fact, only two of them (``BD'' and ``CD'') make sense as explained as follows:
+Data cleaning may be applied either in the model development phase on the training data, or in the model deployment phase on the test data (c.f.
+Figure~\ref{fig:cleanml_workflow}).
+Depending on where data cleaning is applied, we can have four different performance metrics, as shown in~Table~\ref{approach}: (1) \textit{Case A} represents a model built using the original dirty training set and tested on the original dirty test set; (2) \textit{Case B} represents a model built using the original dirty training set and tested on the cleaned test set; (3) \textit{Case C} represents a model built using the cleaned training set and tested on the original dirty test set; and (4) \textit{Case D} represents a model built using the cleaned training set and tested on the cleaned test set.